chr1sc2y/fujifilm-converter/README-EN.md

    32 image files updated
 ```

-DNG files with the suffix `.dng_original` will be created in the directory you specified.
+You will get some new dng files in the same directory, and the original files will be moved to a directory `archived`.

 ![3](./resources/3.png)